strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 ### useCallbackRef

-This component has been removed.
+This hook has been removed.
 You should import it from the `@strapi/design-system` package:

 ```tsx
 // Before